44.43 Unexplained Injuries to Young Children

 Date of next review - July 2022

-Physical injuries in young children may be life-threatening or cause permanent neurological damage.
-Reviews highlight the fact children under 1-year-old are especially vulnerable.
+Physical injuries in young children may be life threatening and/or cause permanent neurological damage.
+Research and child safeguarding practice reviews (formally serious case reviews) highlight that children under 1 year old are especially vulnerable.

 Any injury and its explanation must be assessed in relation to the infant's developmental abilities and the likelihood of the occurrence.
 The designation of the term “unexplained” should not influence staff into making assumptions that the injury is either accidental or non-accidental.
 All efforts must be made to establish an explanation for the injury which in turn may assist in determining whether or not the injury is accidental or non-accidental, and if a crime has been committed.

-Young children and infants are highly vulnerable and may have a serious injury without obvious physical signs e.g. shaking injuries may result in internal head injuries.
-Nevertheless, significant internal injuries may be caused and result in:
+Young children and infants are highly vulnerable and may have a serious injury without obvious physical signs e.g. shaking and/or impact injuries may result in internal head and other injuries.
+Nevertheless significant internal injuries may be caused and result in:

 Serious Unexplained Injury Strategy Discussion

-Guidance as to who should attend strategy meetings is detailed in Strategy Discussions Procedure, Participants to Strategy Discussion / Meeting.
-In order for the serious unexplained injury Strategy Discussion to be effective, the following personnel must be in attendance:
+Guidance as to who should attend strategy discussions is detailed in Strategy Discussions Procedure, Participants to Strategy Discussion / Meeting.
+In order for the serious unexplained injury Strategy Discussion to be effective the following personnel must be in attendance:

 It may be necessary to hold more than one serious unexplained injury Strategy Discussion to finalise enquiries into an unexplained injury to an infant or young child.

-Where the S47 investigation is unable to determine how an injury was caused, the minutes of the final serious unexplained injury Strategy Discussion must record how each hypothesis/differential diagnosis was investigated and finalised or excluded.
-Participants in the final serious unexplained injury Strategy Discussion must all agree that all opportunities to determine the causation of an injury have been examined, and at the time of the serious unexplained injury Strategy Discussion, there are no outstanding enquiries that can be undertaken.
+Where the S47 investigation is unable to determine how an injury was caused, the minutes of the final serious unexplained injury Strategy Discussion must record how each hypotheses/differential diagnosis was investigated and finalised or excluded.
+Participants to the final serious unexplained injury Strategy Discussion must all agree that all opportunities to determine the causation of an injury have been examined, and at the time of the serious unexplained injury Strategy Discussion there are no outstanding enquiries that can be undertaken.